-The Rizal baby posing with the statue of Dr. Jose P. Rizal who is our national hero of the Philippines.
+The Rizal baby posing with the statue of Dr. Jose P. Rizal, our Philippines national hero .
 Rizal day is celebrated every 30th day of December, also the birthday of my only boy.
 My Pedia Doctor even asked me if I would be naming him Jose when he was born.

-Our next stop that we visited, the Silliman University is the first American University in the Philippines.
+Our next stop, the Silliman University, the first American University in the Philippines.
 I was amazed with how huge the campus was and the very well maintained school buildings.

 How we spent the first half of the day for our city tour.
 My next entry will be the second part of strolling around the beautiful Dumaguete.